ironhack-labs/lab-authentication-with-passport/README.md

 ## Learning Goals

-After this lesson, you will be able to:
+After this lesson, you will:

 - Develop an understanding of how authentication and authorization work in a web application.
 - Understand why these features are useful.
-- Use Passport in an Express application.
+- Be able to use Passport in an Express application.
-- Implement sign-up and login features with Passport.
+- Be able to implement sign-up and login features with Passport.

 ## Requirements